 Below are some commonly asked questions by prospective students in the USF College of Education.

 Read the Undergraduate Admissions Requirements for step by step information.
-Get Good Advice!, then select & submit the appropriate USF College of Education Application for the program you are interested in.
-If you are interested in one of the Master of Arts (MAT) programs review the MAT Admission Information.
+Choose your desired program and submit the appropriate USF College of Education Application for your intended major.
+If you are interested in one of our Master of Arts (MAT) programs, please review the Admissions Information.

 Initial credit is given by the USF Office of Admissions.
 Additional evaluation of course credit for prerequisites and courses found in the upper-level curriculum is facilitated by individual departments.
 Your academic advisor can assist you in this process.